Naphthalene mothballs

 Macau note

 Common in Macau wardrobes against humidity.
+Mothballs may be naphthalene (most dangerous, causes methaemoglobinaemia), paradichlorobenzene (less toxic) or camphor (causes seizures), so bring the packet to identify the type.
 Cats walking through treated cupboards also absorb it by grooming their paws.

 This guide is for general information only and does not replace a veterinary examination.
 When in doubt, always call the clinic.